-Route: the Matxaria Kalea starts on the north of Eibar and climbs for 3.5km before reaching the Gorosta Balea Aldea (GI3301), a bigger road where you turn right and keep going to the Arrate sanctuary atop the ridge.
+Route: there’s a main road up and this is sometimes used by the Tour of the Basque Country but in recent years they’ve used a smaller, more direct road.
+Sometimes it’s called Krabelin, the official name is the Matxaria Kalea.
+It starts on the north of Eibar and climbs for 3.5km before reaching the Gorosta Balea Aldea (GI3301), a bigger road where you turn right and keep going to the Arrate sanctuary atop the ridge.
 It’s 5km long in total and the first section to the turn averages 11% but features ramps at 16%.

-The Feel: one characteristic of the region is much of the valley floors are occupied by factories.
-Presumably the rivers once powered mills, one thing led to another and today it seems as if many valley floors are either blocks of apartments or factories.
+The Feel: one characteristic of the region is much of the valley floor is occupied by factories.
+Presumably the rivers once powered mills, one thing led to another and now it’s surprisingly industrial.
 The good news for visiting cyclists is it only takes seconds to escape into peaceful woodland where all you can hear is the sound of your bottom bracket creaking.

 This one starts at the Urkotronic factory – they make vending machines – and you pass the building which itself slopes on the hill, as if Basques have to be climbers just to work in a factory.
 It’s a steep 10% at the beginning but be warned: this is the easy bit.

-Pass the factory and there are warning signs for vehicles longer than five metres as the tiny hairpins ahead are too tight, too steep.
+Pass the factory and there are warning signs for large vehicles as the tiny hairpins ahead are too tight, too steep.
 One to warn cyclists would be handy.
 The road is only wide enough for one car and it rears up, if you’re not in your lowest gear by now you’re probably on a mountain bike.
 It’s narrow and the tarmac is rough but the first hairpin has fresh blacktop, several do.
-It’s shaded and damp in the pine and acacia forest.
-There’s moss on the trees and that mushroom smell even on a sunny day.
-One hairpin is banked by a concrete wall which is covered in graffiti: as if anyone is going to see the tags.
+It’s shaded and damp in the pine and acacia forest with moss on the trees and that mushroom smell even on a sunny day.
+One hairpin is banked by a concrete wall which is covered in graffiti.
 By now the slope is at 16-17% in places but irregular: it can fall back to 10-11%, only you barely feel like changing up a gear or two before the next steep ramp comes.

 Later on you swap the dark woodland for pastures and the gradient eases but there are still some very tight hairpins, you have to go around the outside even to attack them.
 There’s a cattle grid to retain livestock: watch out for errant goats that stubbornly stand in the road.
 You pass a second farm and things are about to get harder still, the tarmac is replaced by concrete which is scored to help draining and full of cracks with grass growing in them.